Sparki Box vs Mac Mini M4: Which Is Better for Running Local AI? (2026)

 But it is still a general-purpose machine.
 Running private AI reliably often takes real setup effort and ongoing maintenance.

-XClaw Box is purpose-built for one outcome: private AI without friction.
-If your goal is to cut cloud AI spend and keep data on your own network without hiring extra DevOps bandwidth, XClaw gets you there faster.
+Sparki Box is purpose-built for one outcome: private AI without friction.
+If your goal is to cut cloud AI spend and keep data on your own network without hiring extra DevOps bandwidth, Sparki gets you there faster.

 The question is not which machine is better in the abstract.
 It is which machine fits your team and workflow.